honzajavorek/film2trello/README.md

 ## Development

--   Use Poetry to manage dependencies
+-   Use Poetry to manage dependencies.
--   Run `pytest` to test
+-   Run `pytest` to test.
--   Run `ruff check` to lint
+-   Run `ruff check` to lint.
--   Run `ruff format` to format code
+-   Run `ruff format` to format code.

-To disable production for a while:

--  ~~Run `flyctl scale count 0` to disable~~
--  ~~Run `flyctl scale count 1` to re-enable, then deploy~~

-**TODO:** Figure out how to do this properly.
-The commands above created some additional Fly machines I had to destroy afterwards.
+-   To temporarily turn off production, run `flyctl machine stop`.
+    To bring it back, run `flyctl machine start`.

 ## Deployment